Hybrid vs Petrol: Full Running Cost Breakdown in NZ (2026)

 Battery Reliability in NZ Hybrids

-• Hybrid batteries are designed to last the life of the vehicle
+• Hybrid batteries are designed for long service life

 Purchase Price Comparison

-Hybrids often cost slightly more to buy upfront, but this gap has narrowed significantly in recent years.
+Hybrids often cost slightly more to buy upfront, but the gap has narrowed in recent years.

 • Used hybrid prices are now very competitive

-• Fuel savings quickly offset the initial price difference
+• Fuel savings can offset the initial price difference over time

 Long Term Ownership Costs

-Over 3–5 years of ownership, most NZ drivers find:
+Over 3–5 years of ownership, many NZ drivers find:

-For most households, a hybrid delivers the lowest total cost of ownership.
+For many households, a hybrid can deliver a lower total cost of ownership.

 Which Is Right for You?